derhasi/staging/README.md

 * Stashes the current uncommited changes of the current branch, and switches back to that state, after deploying the commit diff.

+## Example

+You have one stage environment available, where you are only allowed to push code via git.
+The corresponding git repository is located at `https://stage.example.com/site.git`.
+The branch to deploy to is `master`.
+Now, you have got several branches in development (`123-story`, `124-event`, `125-contact`) you want to test on that staging environment.
+You can do that, one after another using _staging_.

+First, add your stage remote to your local repo: `git remote add stage https://stage.example.com/site.git

+Now you can deploy the code to your stage from any arbitraty branch.

+Let's start with the first: `staging stage master 123-story`.
+After that `git diff 123-story stage/master` would show no difference.

+With executing `staging stage master 124-event`, you will get the same for `git diff 123-story stage/master`.

+You even can enter `staging stage master origin/125-contact` to directly work with the a remote branch instead of a local branch.